microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/audioroutinggroup.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

-The audio routing group stores information about a private (participant-owned) Audio Routing Group.
-Audio Routing Groups are valid in a multiparty conversation and are used to establish routes (incoming and outgoing audio from the participant.)
+The audio routing group stores a private audio route between participants in a multiparty conversation.
 Source is the participant itself and the receivers are a subset of other participants in the multiparty conversation.

 > **Note:** [ConfigureMixer](../api/participant_configuremixer.md) does not involve any routes, it is for the entire call for setting the volume levels for source-receiver combinations.